Sarah O'Neill Dressage

 Although I began to ride at a young age, I did not, as is often said, find myself on a horse before I could walk.
 Instead, I remember the early difficulties and still strive to improve: from struggling to master the posting trot, to the "ah-ha" moment when feeling the horse's response to a correct half-halt.
 I consider these memories of failure and subsequent success assets in my teaching; I understand the struggles of my students as they navigate their way towards better communication with their horses.

-I am a USDF Bronze and Silver medalist, earning all of my scores for my bronze medal on my mare Isobel, whom I purchased as a 4-year-old and subsequently trained and competed to fourth level.
+I am a USDF Bronze, Silver and Gold medalist.
+I earned all of my scores for my bronze medal on a mare whom I purchased as a 4-year-old and subsequently trained and competed to fourth level.
+In 2023, I completed my scores for my gold medal with my current partner, a German Riding Pony who has been with me since 2020.
+In that time, we've moved up from PSG to Grand Prix.

 I am a graduate of the USDF “L” program.
-I have trained extensively with FEI**** (C) judge Sarah Geikie and 2008 World Cup competitor Jane Hannigan, and currently enjoy training under USDF Bronze, Silver and Gold medalist Kim Litwinczak.
+I have trained extensively with FEI**** (C) judge Sarah Geikie and 2008 World Cup competitor Jane Hannigan, and currently enjoy training with USDF Bronze, Silver and Gold medalist Kim Litwinczak and "S" judge Heather Mason.

 My instruction and training is based in the classical principles of dressage, as well as a modern understanding of the biomechanics of horse and rider.
 I believe that a harmonious and productive relationship between us and our horses begins with an understanding of the nature of the horse: how they perceive and react to the world (and us) as prey, as well as the structure of the horse: how we may strengthen (or harm) their natural movement and balance through our riding.